 It is the policy of NTCC to provide reasonable accommodations for qualified individuals who are students with disabilities.
 This College will adhere to all applicable federal, state, and local laws, regulations, and guidelines with respect to providing reasonable accommodations as required to afford equal educational opportunity.
 It is the student's responsibility to request accommodations.
-An appointment can be made with the Academic Advisor/Coordinator of Special Populations located in Student Services and can be reached at 903-434-8264.
-For more information and to obtain a copy of the Request for Accommodations, please refer to the special populations page on the NTCC website.
+An appointment can be made with the Associate Director of Academic Advising Department in Student Services.
+She can be reached at 903-434-8264.
+For more information and to obtain a copy of the Request for Accommodations, please refer to the NTCC website - Special Populations.

-Family Educational Rights and Privacy Act (FERPA):
+Family Educational Rights And Privacy Act (Ferpa):